skovy/graphql-blog-api/README.md

 - Get a list of recent posts
 - Get a post, comment or user
 - Create a post, comment or user
+- GraphiQL for local debugging, schema exploration and documentation

 ## Setup